maziac/dezogif/documentation/AsynchronousBreak.md

 - DeZog reports the stop as **`Manual break`**, the same reason an M1 press gives.
 DZRP has no break reason meaning "the PC asked".

-If Pause does nothing: check the stub's screen reads `PC break: ready` rather than `PC break: needs Joy 2` (state 1), and that nothing has reset the machine since the last M1 press (state 7).
+If Pause does nothing: check the stub's screen reads `Async break: ready` rather than `Async break: needs Joy 2` (state 1), and that nothing has reset the machine since the last M1 press (state 7).
 Then check the two instructions really are in the list, and that NR `0x06` bit 3 has not been cleared (state 3).
 Then press M1, which always works.